matiascarretero/io-slider/README.md

 ### Template
 Set the content of the shortcode to provide your custom HTML template with `{@field}` tags.
 Check below the available tags.

-If you don't provide one the default template is used:
+If you don't provide one, the default template is used:
 ```
 <div class="io-slide io-slide-{@ID}" data-id="{@ID}">
     {@post_thumbnail}